 We create value by supporting high-quality employment and training, investing in the local economy and bringing people together to create positive and lasting change

 Our centres are at the heart of their local communities and our actions have a direct impact.
-We want to make sure its a positive one.
+We want to make sure it's a positive one.

 For our centres and brands to flourish, we need to invest in our communities and to make sure there are the right skills in the local area to support our leisure and recruitment needs.
 We also have a role in responding to social needs and supporting causes important to our communities.
-We do this by working with our stakeholders to tackle social problems, develop education and training opportunites and create shared value.
+We do this by working with our stakeholders to tackle social problems, develop education and training opportunities and create shared value.

 jobs supported across the UK

-Our centres are great places for customers to shop, eat and enjoy themselves – and engines for creating dynamic economic and social value.
+Our centres are great places for visitors to shop, eat and enjoy themselves – and engines for creating dynamic economic and social value.
 Research into the economic benefits of our portfolio has found that our destinations are worth nearly £5 billion to the economy and supported more than 130,000 jobs across the country last year.

 Working together helps to spread autism awareness and transform the lives of autistic people and their families."

 Head of partnerships, National Autistic Society

 We work in partnership with local organisations on initiatives that bring prosperity and encourage inclusivity.
 We focus on supporting economic inclusion by improving skills and creating employment opportunities.
 We also invest in partnerships that address health and wellbeing, accessibility and youth inclusion.

 We make a significant economic contribution to our communities and have an enduring social and economic impact in these areas.
 We bring considerable investment and employment to our local communities through employment (in several areas we are the largest local employer), the taxes we pay, and by retaining local spending within communities.
 We empower and equip people to be ready for work through a range of skills and employability programmes.

 Ensuring healthy and happy communities is central to our purpose.
 We want to help our customers and our staff improve their wellbeing and get involved in looking after their communities.